nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 A registered authentication certificate can be deleted from the central server without sending a deletion request through the security server.
 In this case, the security server's administrator must transmit a request containing information about the authentication certificate to be deleted to the central server's administrator.
 If the authentication certificate has been deleted from the central server without a deletion request from the security server, the certificate is shown in the "Global error" state in the security server.

-<div id="562-deleting-a-certificate-or-a-certificate-signing-request-notice" class="anchor"></div>
-### 5.6.2 Deleting a Certificate or a certificate Signing Request notice
+#### 5.6.2 Deleting a Certificate or a certificate Signing Request notice

 **Access rights**